rushikeshhirve/File-Management/README.md

 The application provides a web interface for users to perform various file management operations:

-- Upload: Users can upload files to the server using the provided form.
+- **Upload:** Users can upload files to the server using the provided form.
+- **List Files:** The application also displays a list of uploaded files on the main page, allowing users to see the files currently stored on the server.
-- Delete: Users can delete uploaded files by clicking the "Delete" button next to each file.
+- **Download:** Users can download uploaded files by clicking the "Download" button next to each file.
-- Download: Users can download uploaded files by clicking the "Download" link next to each file.
+- **Delete:** Users can delete uploaded files by clicking the "Delete" button next to each file.

 ## Getting Started